maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 But what is the actual causal relationship underlying these correlations?

 Condon thinks that upzoning drives land values, which in turn causes higher housing prices.
-Right away we can find a fatal flaw in this view: in First Shaughnessy, a heritage-protected mansion neighborhood in Vancouver, land values quintupled between 2006 and 2017, before decreasing after a property tax was implemented.
+Right away we can find a fatal flaw in this view: in First Shaughnessy, a heritage-protected mansion neighborhood in Vancouver, land values quintupled between 2006 and 2017 (before decreasing after a property tax was implemented).
 <!-- (I'll return to this.) -->
 Over the same period, building values doubled.